renigmaflea/renigmaflea.github.io/index.md

 ## Community Feedback

 We are interested in your experience using Bowfolio!
-You can contact us directly by direct messaging any of our member on [Github](https://github.com/renigmaflea/renigmaflea).
+You can contact us directly by direct messaging any of our members on [Github](https://github.com/renigmaflea/renigmaflea)

+### Team Members
+* Patima Poochai
+* Justin Wong
+* Andrew Edward Emmons
+* Dean Fujimoto
+* Daniel Florenco

 ## Developer Guide